pmhiggins/NutMEG/docs/index.rst

 Check out the `competition example <guides/competitionexample.html>`_ for an idea of what it can do at this stage.

+Naturally, the above means this documentation is also a work-in-progress.
+In the meantime the most thorough summary of NutMEG and its capapbilities can be found in `this thesis <http://dx.doi.org/10.7488/era/2078>`_, specifically Chapters 3 (for theory), 4 (for code design), and the appendix for bonus code examples.

 .. toctree::
     :maxdepth: 1